stansters/stansters/README.md

 - 🔭 I’m currently working on idk i wont update this
-- 🌱 I’m currently learning everything, im a dumbass
+- 🌱 I’m currently learning HTML, Javascript, PHP, CSS, and batch scripting
-- 📫 How to reach me: stansters#9999 on discord
+- 📫 How to reach me: _hanime.tv_ on discord
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: 19 dollar forknite kard
+- ⚡ Fun fact: i like cats :)